Fees & Rebates

 - Couples or Family Psychology Session (60 mins) $240

-- Low Cost Counselling for Couples with Provisional Psychologist* (55 mins) $50
+- Low Cost Counselling for Individuals and Couples with Provisional Psychologist* (55 mins) $50

 A GP referral is NOT required to see a psychologist.
 However of you have a Mental Health Care Plan from your GP, you may be eligble for a rebate on your Psychology sessions.
 The Medicare rebate is $87.45 per session.
 If you are set up for online claiming with Medicare, we can process the rebate on your behalf.
 This means that you will receive the rebate withhin 1 business day of your appointent.

 No rebates are available for Low Cost Counselling Services.

 Private Health Insurance

 You may be able to claim some rebate for psychology sessions from your private health insurer.
 You will have to check your extras cover.
 We cannot process the claim with your private health insurer.
 Most health insurers do not allow you to claim both Medicare and health insurance for the same invoice.